TV3 (Malaysian TV network): Suspicions of plagiarism from RTL Nieuws

+Negative effects of Wow Shop on its programming

-From 1 April 2016 to 31 December 2016, A teleshopping block called CJ Wow Shop was broadcast across Media Prima channels.
-Some Media Prima channels (especially NTV7 and 8TV And TV9) were more affected by the changes.
+From 1 April 2016 to 31 December 2016, A teleshopping block called CJ Wow Shop (now Wow Shop) was broadcast across Media Prima channels.
+Some of the conglomerate's channels (especially NTV7, 8TV and TV9) were more affected by the changes.
 This block attracted huge criticism on social media as a large part of daytime schedule has been replaced by CJ Wow Shop, which these slots had been previously running mostly reruns, religious programming and children's programming.
+CJ Wow Shop was renamed as Wow Shop on 1 November 2020.